 A few tips:

 - At the time of our trip, this page on Seat 61 had the most comprehensive information on the railroad options.

 - To take the Trans-Siberian from China to Russia, we used CITS (the nationally-owned Chinese travel agency).
 We ordered the ticket online from their website, payed using PayPal, and picked them up in person at their headquarters in Beijing.
 It was relatively painless except they needed a few phone calls to prompt them to process our order.

 - Bring your own food!
 The dining cart options are relatively expensive and harken back to the harsh days of the Soviet empire (though nice to break things up every so often).
 We stocked up on ramen, coffees/teas, and snacks in Beijing.

-- Bring a Russian-English pocket book and learn how to say “How Long are we stopping?”
+- Bring a Russian-English pocket book and learn how to say “How long are we stopping for?”